Teaching and Learning Psychology in Times of COVID and Beyond

 The conference will be hosted by Heidelberg University, Germany, and will take place entirely online.
 Registration will be free for ESPLAT members.
 If you are not yet an ESPLAT member, this is an ideal opportunity to join, because ESPLAT membership can then be treated as a conference fee.
 An invoice for the membership fee can be provided on request for those who require to claim back conference fees from their department or institution.
 The invoice will make it clear that the costs were required to attend the conference.

-See below for information about abstract submissions and our first keynote speaker.
+See below for information about our two keynote speakers and information about submitting an abstract.
 More information will be added to this page in due course.

 We look forward to seeing you in September!